This resource was initially published in early 2023. We updated this resource in February 2025.

 What brands of FTS are available?

-We only recommend a few brands: WiseBatch, DanceSafe, Dosetest, and BTNX “Rapid Response” fentanyl test strips — the image below summarizes our findings and opinions on each of these brands:
+We recommend WHPM’s fentanyl test strips, which can be bought from Grassroots Harm Reduction and DanceSafe.
+However, AssureTech’s fentanyl test strips are better than nothing.
+If you can’t get WHPM products, we’d then recommend a few well-known brands of AssureTech FTS: WiseBatch, Dosetest, and BTNX “Rapid Response” fentanyl test strips — the image below summarizes our findings and opinions on each of these brands:

 Where can I find fentanyl test strips for sale?

 While you probably won’t find fentanyl test strips for sale in Walgreens, CVS, or any other brick-and-mortar stores anytime soon, a quick google search will reveal dozens of places to buy fentanyl test strips.
-Again, we strongly recommend only buying the four brands listed above.
+Again, we recommend buying WHPM fentanyl test strips, but also recognize Assure Tech FTS are better than nothing.

 If possible, buy your strips directly from the brand you’re looking for.
 Three of our recommended brands sell their strips directly to consumers: DanceSafe, WiseBatch, and Dosetest.